List on Bids44 →

 Essential Checks

-- Check RC details on Parivahan app — Verify the owner name, registration date, fuel type, and insurance status.
-Make sure it matches the physical RC book and the seller’s ID.
+1. Check RC details on Parivahan app: Verify the owner’s name, registration date, fuel type, engine number, chassis number, and insurance status.
+This ensures the car’s identity matches the documents.

-- Test AC on max for 5 minutes — Weak cooling or unusual smells mean a compressor issue or a gas leak, which can be a ₹5,000-₹15,000 repair.
+7. Test AC System: Turn the AC on maximum for at least 5 minutes.
+It should cool rapidly and consistently.
+Weak cooling or strange noises could mean a compressor issue or a gas leak, which can be an expensive repair (₹5,000-₹15,000).

 Insider Checks